-- Pants are to be cotton twill in a traditional "Dockers" style and an appropriate size. - Leggings are not to be worn as pants.
+- Pants are to be cotton twill in a traditional "Dockers" style and an appropriate size. - Pants should be in good condition, without any rips or holes, even on dress-down days. - Leggings are not to be worn as pants.
 If worn, they must be under uniform shorts or skirts and a solid red, white, or navy blue color. - Belts, if worn, cannot hang down from students' waists. - Jumpers, shorts and skirts are to be no shorter than 4" above mid-knee. - All shirts are to be tucked in at the waist at all times. - Undershirts (which cannot be larger than the shirt), tights, and leggings are to be of a solid color (red, white or navy). - Sweaters, sweatshirts, and jackets: - o Inside classroom: - Only sweaters and sweatshirts. - Must be a solid color red, white or navy and over a uniform collared shirt. - LPA or U of A emblems only. - o Outside classroom: - Any appropriate sweater, sweatshirt, or jacket - All jackets, sweatshirts, and sweaters must be appropriately sized for the student. - Headwear: No hats, bandanas are allowed.
 Hoods on sweatshirts must be down at all times. - Shoes: No open-toed or open backed shoes allowed.
 No slippers allowed.
-"Heelys" (roller-skate/shoe combos) are not allowed on campus and will be taken away from the student. - Students may have highlights, braids, extensions, etc. as long as the style and/or color is not distracting others from the learning environment - Piercings and/or tattoos: if viewed as distractive, students will be asked to remove or cover them.
-No spiked iewelry. - If suspenders or ties are worn they must be solid red, white, or blue. - No "spaghetti straps" or sleeveless tops. - This dress code policy cannot cover every conceivable clothing/fashion option.
+"Heelys" (roller-skate/shoe combos) are not allowed on campus and wheels will be taken away from the student.
+Crocs are not allowed on campus. - Students may have highlights, braids, extensions, etc. as long as the style and/or color is not distracting others from the learning environment - Piercings and/or tattoos: if viewed as distractive, students will be asked to remove or cover them.
+No spiked jewelry. - If suspenders or ties are worn they must be solid red, white, or blue. - No "spaghetti straps" or sleeveless tops.

+This dress code policy cannot cover every conceivable clothing/fashion option.
 Teachers and administration will make the final decision regarding situations that are not covered by the above guidelines.